Fast and optimal generation of entanglement in bosonic Josephson junctions: Entanglement generation around =

-Let us expand the $\zeta^2_{\pi} \equiv \zeta^2_{\rm opt}$ in Taylor series for short time, \begin{widetext} \be \zeta^2_{\pi} = 1 - N \chi t +\frac{N^2 \chi^2}{2} t^2 - \frac{N^3\chi^3}{8}t^3-\frac{1}{6}(\Lambda^2 - \Lambda)\Omega^3t^3 + \frac{1}{6}(\Lambda^3 - \Lambda^2)\Omega^4t^4+ O (N\chi t)^5, \ee \end{widetext} where $\Omega \lesssim N \chi$.
+where $\Omega \lesssim N \chi$.
 In Ref.~\cite{JuliaDiazPRA2012} it was argued that only the linear term in Eq.~(\ref{powunsta}) is accurate.
 Figure~\ref{fit} shows that retaining only the linear term is overly conservative.
-There, we plot the different terms in Taylor expansion (\ref{powunsta}) compared with polynomial fits of the exact numerical diagonalization of Eq.~(\ref{H}) at the same order in time.
+There, we plot the coefficients of the Taylor expansion~(\ref{powunsta}) in comparison with those of a polynomial fit of the exact numerical result for Eq.~(\ref{H}).
 We find an extremely good agreement, even for relatively large values of $\Lambda$, up, at least, to the fourth order in $N \chi t$.
 The disagreement between the numerics and the analytical coefficients of the Taylor expansion is of the order $1/N$ that, as discussed above, is the accuracy of our approximations.
-Retaining high-order terms in the Taylor expansion allows us to go beyond the results of Ref.~\cite{JuliaDiazPRA2012} and perform a direct comparison between the unstable dynamics and the one-axis twisting dynamics (i.e. $\Omega=0$, see below).
-One of the main results of Ref.~\cite{JuliaDiazPRA2012} is that, to the first order in time, the unstable dynamics agrees with the one-axis twisting dynamics.
-Below, we show that a difference between the two dynamics can be appreciated when considering higher-order terms in Taylor expansion.
+As we will show below, retaining higher-order terms in the Taylor expansion allows us to uncover the difference between the unstable dynamics and the one-axis twisting dynamics (i.e. $\Omega=0$).
+The two processes coincide up to linear~\cite{JuliaDiazPRA2012} and quadratic order, whereas the faster entanglement generation of the unstable dynamics can be observed in terms of third and fourth order.